Great discoveries start here

 Portsmouth International Port operates a robust permit to work system, designed to exercise maximum control over work undertaken by third party contractors within the port boundaries.
 The system allows a contractor to be fully aware of the inherent dangers of working in the port and provides useful contact and emergency information.

-Contractors invited to carry out work at the port need to watch the safety video and read the safety information below, before completing the contractor access form.
+Contractors invited to carry out work at the port also need to watch the safety and security video below, along with reading the safety information that follows, before completing the contractor access form.

 Please complete this a minimum of 48 hours before your visit.